 Why this megafauna mammal went extinct is currently unknown by paleontologists.
 It could have been a factor of the changing environment and the introduction of new predators that started the end for this animal.
 Some scientists have speculated that volcanic eruptions of the Rocky Mountains contributed to their demise.

-Metahub Tier: TBA.
+Metahub Tier: Scavenger.